-Investing Art Nouveau Jewelry made from gold, silver and non-precious materials can be highly profitable for the Art Nouveau investor.
+Investing in Art Nouveau Jewelry made from gold, silver and non-precious materials can be highly profitable for the Art Nouveau investor.
 This style of Period Jewelry is always in vogue.

 Since its introduction in the Fin-De-Siecle, (end of the century) the desirability of Art Nouveau (New Art) forerunner to the Edwardian Style has just kept growing.

 Over the last three to four decades there has been an even greater demand for period pieces, and it's easy to see why...

-Art Nouveau facts state, the word, 'Art Nouveau' was named after an avant-garde Paris shop, 'La Maison de l'Art Nouveau' in 1900, and was known by that name in France, Belgium, Holland, England, and the United States.
+Art Nouveau facts state, that the word, 'Art Nouveau' was named after an avant-garde Paris shop, 'La Maison de l'Art Nouveau' in 1900, and was known by that name in France, Belgium, Holland, England, and the United States.

 In other places around the world, 'Art Nouveau' was called by other names, "Jugendstil" in Austria and Germany (after the magazine Der Jugend, "youth") and "Modernismo" in Spain and "Floreale" or "Liberty" in Italy.